ThemesGuide/top-hat/README.md

 # TopHat Themes

 Free, open source themes to give Bootstrap 4 a custom, stylish look.

-A collection of free, open-source themes to give your Bootstrap 4 projects a unique, custom style.
+A collection of open-source themes to give your Bootstrap 4 projects a unique, custom style.
 Simply download the `theme.css` file for any theme, and include it after the standard bootstrap.css in your project's HTML templates.
 Each theme also includes example layout templates to demonstrate Bootstrap 4 elements, components, and content integration.